 ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 Learn how ACL surgery affects DoDMERB clearance.
-DoDI 6130.03 sets a 9-month window (not 12) with two independent DQ triggers.
+DoDI 6130.03 Section 6.18.d(4) sets a 12-month window plus a symptom clause with no time limit.
 Waiver guide and documentation checklist included.

 March 17, 2026